New Zealand Australians: Section 501 character test and subsequent developments

 In 2014, the Australian Government amended the Migration Act to allow the cancellation of Australian visas for non-citizens on character grounds, including having been sentenced to prison for more than twelve months.
 The stricter character requirements also target non-citizens who have lived in Australia for most of their lives.
 By July 2018, about 1,300 New Zealanders had been deported from Australia on character grounds.
-At least 60% of New Zealanders living in Australia who were deported on character grounds were of Māori and Pacific Islander descent.
+At least 60% of New Zealanders living in Australia who were deported on character grounds were of Māori and Pasifika descent.
 While Australian officials have defended the tougher deportation measures, their New Zealand counterparts have warned that these would damage the historical "bonds of mateship" between the two countries.

 In February 2016, the Australian and New Zealand Prime Ministers Malcolm Turnbull and John Key reached a deal to grant a pathway to Australian citizenship for New Zealanders living in Australia who were earning five times over the average wage.
 In July 2017, the Australian Government introduced the "Skilled Independent visa (subclass 189)" to fast-track the Australian citizenship naturalisation process for New Zealanders living in Australia.
 Under this visa, New Zealanders who have lived in Australia for at least five years and earning an annual income over A$53,900 can apply for Australian citizenship.
 Between 60,000 and 80,000 New Zealanders are eligible for the Skilled Independent Visa.
 According to the Australian Broadcasting Corporation (ABC), 1,512 skilled independent visas had been issued by late February 2018 with another 7,500 visas still being processed.
 This visa scheme was criticized by the "Ozkiwi lobby" since two thirds of New Zealanders living in Australia did not meet the qualifying wage.